 - Japanese: two years of study in high school

-- Intermediate proficiency in Catalan and (Brazilian) Portuguese
+- Intermediate proficiency in Catalan (Central) and Portuguese (Brazilian)

 - Basic proficiency in various Philippine languages (Bikol, Kapampangan, Cebuano, Ilokano, etc.)